Flowduino/EventDrivenSwift/README.md

 The function `registerEventListeners` will be called automatically when an instance of `TemperatureProcessor` is created.
 Within this method, we call `addEventCallback` to register `onTemperatureEvent` so that it will be invoked every time an *Event* of type `TemperatureEvent` is *Dispatched*.

-Notice that we use a *Closure* which invokes `self.callTypedEventCallback`.
-This is to address a fundamental limitation of Generics in the Swift language, and acts as a decorator to perform the Type Checking and Casting of the received `event` to the explicit *Event* type we expect.
-In this case, that is `TemperatureEvent`

 Our *Callback* (or *Handler* or *Listener Event*) is called `onTemperatureEvent`, which is where we will implement whatever *Operation* is to be performed against a `TemperatureEvent`.

-**Note**: The need to provide type checking and casting (in `onTemperatureEvent`) is intended to be a temporary requirement.
-We are looking at ways to decorate this internally within the library, so that we can reduce the amount of boilerplate code you have to produce in your implementations.
-For the moment, this solution works well, and enables you to begin using `EventDrivenSwift` in your applications immediately.

 Now, let's actually do something with our `TemperatureEvent` in the `onTemperatureEvent` method.
 ```swift